philzook58/philzook58.github.io/_posts/2026-05-26-lifting_egraph.md

 The properties are so simple, ubiquitous and structural that it may make sense to bake them into the very fabric of what a term or and egraph _is_.
 This is sweetened by the fact that liftings/thinnings can be represented as compact bitvectors.

 Lift is quite simple to represent as a bitvector (a thinning) with a 1 for variables to keep and 0 for variables to drop.

 This is pretty compact data, and it isn't totally crazy I think to steal some bits to pack it alongside the typical eid term/eclass identifier. eids are often 32 or 64 bits, and typical egraphs do not grow to that size, leaving some headspace for at least of byte of metadata in there, maybe more.
 You could also perhaps play some run length encoding tricks, etc, depending on the nature of the thinnings you expect.
 If you need more than 8 variables in scope at once, you could reify the lifting to an enode like the encoding above or start allocating bit vectors kind of like a bigint implementation.

 ## Smart Constructor For Lifting

 The homomorphism rules can be oriented to float the liftings as high a possible  `f(lift_i(X), lift_i(Y)) -> lift_i(f(X,Y))`.
 This is a natural rewrite ordering in that the right hand side is the smaller term.
 A Knuth Bendix Order will achieve this.
 You should also set the precedence of `lift` to be low to fix the marginal unary `f(lift(X)) -> lift(f(X))` case.

-Whenever you build a new enode, the smart constructor should examine the common lifting of the fat eids of it's arguments, peel off this lifting, intern the enode, and the put the common lifting back on before returning the new fat eid to the user.
+Whenever you build a new enode, the smart constructor should examine the common lifting of the fat eids of it's arguments, peel off this lifting, intern the enode, and the put the common lifting back on before returning the fat eid to the user.
 This is a mechanical way of achieve the lift pull up rule inside the egraph.
 The smart constructor operation will ensure that whenever you build a node with arguments eids that are lifted more than necessary, you get back a handle to the same interned data, enabling reduced memory usage and faster lifting relationship comparison.

 As described, this mechanism and the rewrite rule behind it seems pretty elementary and non mysterious to me.
 It has taken some time and explanation shifting to feel that way.